the-road-to-learn-react/the-road-to-react/manuscript/react-modern/data-fetching.md

 First, the `API_ENDPOINT` (A) is used to fetch popular tech stories for a certain query (a search term).
 In this case, we fetch stories about React (B).
 Second, the native browser's [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used to make this request (B).
 For the fetch API, the response needs to be translated into JSON (C).
 Finally, the returned result follows a different data structure (D), which we send as payload to our component's state reducer.

-In the previous code example we used [JavaScript's Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) for a string interpolation.
+In the previous code example, we used [JavaScript's Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) for a string interpolation.
 When this feature wasn't available in JavaScript, we'd have used the + operator on strings instead:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~